Karlbovski/11ty-starter/.github/readme.md

 ___
 ## CSS pipeline | sass/scss
-This starter already includes a very basic `Sass/Scss` architecture.
+This starter already includes a very basic `Sass/Scss` architecture that uses modern `Sass` standards.
+Everything is already set to `watch` and `build` from the `Sass` folder into our `public` folder.

-It's probably not ideal for big projects that's why it can be changed and or extended very easily.
+> The `Sass` pattern/structure used is not final and it will change.

 I suggest to have something similar to the 7-1 Pattern (7 folders 1 file ).

 <details>
 <summary>7-1 example</summary>